Lift & Oil

-Lift&Oil was a Thai duo famous and popular in the 1990s under RS Promotion.
-The duo consists of "Lift" Supoj Chanjareon and "Oil" Thana Suttikamol.
-Their albums Lift&Oil and ZOO-A-HA each sold over a million copies.
+Lift & Oil was a Thai duo famous and popular in the 1990s under RS Promotion.
+The duo consists of Supoj "Lift" Chanjareon and Thana "Oil" Suttikamol.
+Their albums Lift & Oil and ZOO-A-HA each sold over a million copies.

 History

 They started as popular models in teenager magazines during the same period as Boyscout, Sornram Teppitak, Somchai Khemglad, etc.

 Lift's original nickname is Dong.
 He is from Lamphun while Oil is from Ratchaburi and Nakhonratchasima.
 They had challenge from RS Label to make the relationship work.